 Who says it does not get cold in Costa Rica?

-Ski hat and woollen gloves
+Ski hat and woolen gloves

 We had breakfast together last Wednesday and she was wearing a ski hat and woolen gloves.
-I had a big laugh out of it and she got pissed off at me, saying it is becoming fashionable in Costa Rica, all serious.
-We are in Costa Rica for God sake.
+I had a big laugh out of it and she got pissed off at me.
+She said it is fashionable to use gloves in Costa Rica, all serious.
+We are in Costa Rica for God’s sake.

 Snow and rain

 For now, we don’t expect snow in Costa Rica, so leave your ski’s where they are.
-But, it does get colder than it was ever before, during the months of December and January.
+But, it does get colder than it was ever before, mostly during the months of December and January.
 Thirty years ago, during most of the rainy season, we would enjoy the morning sun and get a couple of hours’ rain in the afternoon.
 It rains a lot more now than it did then.

-December and January for many means snow, for those who live in Costa Rica it means wind.
-We get a lot of wind, much more than you are used to.
-The temperature was 30ºF on the Turrialba and Irazu volcanoes last week.
+December and January for many means snow.
+For those living in Costa Rica, it means wind.
+We get a lot of wind, starting in January and ending in February/March.
+The temperature on the Turrialba and Irazu volcanoes was 30ºF last week.
 THAT is cold for Costa Rica and the reason that the Ticos think a ski hat and gloves look cool.

-To give you an idea on the winds: today in San Jose we have East wind at 19 km/h (12 mph) and 37 km/h (23 mph) gusts.
+To give you an idea on the winds: today in San Jose we have Easter wind at 19 km/h (12 mph) and 37 km/h (23 mph) gusts.
 So if you plan to move to Costa Rica soon, you know you’ll have to bring a sweater and extra warm socks.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
 Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, we appreciate it.